Who Is Lupita Nyong'o?

 Born in 1983 in Mexico City, Mexico, Lupita Nyong'o started acting as a teen in Kenya and went on to work behind the scenes of the film The Constant Gardener.
 She directed and produced the albinism documentary In My Genes and starred in the TV series Shuga.
-Nyong'o went on to earn acclaim for her role as Patsey in 12 Years a Slave (2013), for which she won the 2014 Academy Award for best supporting actress, among other honors.
-She has since gone on to co-star in the films Non-Stop and Star Wars: Episode VII - The Force Awakens as well as the Off-Broadway play Eclipsed.
+Nyong'o went on to earn acclaim for her role as Patsey in 12 Years a Slave (2013), for which she won the 2014 Academy Award for Best Supporting Actress.
+The following year, she starred in Star Wars: The Force Awakens and the Off-Broadway play Eclipsed.
+The actress also featured prominently in the box office-shattering superhero flick Black Panther (2018).

 Background and Travels